maximthomas/blazewall/README.md

 ```bash
 docker run --name protected-service -h protected-service --network=blazewall-network -d blazewall/protected-service
 ```
-There is no port forwarding, so the site cannot be accessed from external network.
+There is no port forwarding, so the site cannot be accessed from an external network.

 ### Configure **gateway-service**

 Create or modify the gateway-service yaml configuration in `gateway-config.yaml` file.
 You can find a configuration sample in  [gateway-config-test.yaml](./gateway-service/config/gateway-config-test.yaml)

-Create a config file for gateway-service named `gateway-config.yaml` in order to setup hosts, paths and policies:
+Create a config file for gateway-service named `gateway-config.yaml` to set up hosts, paths, and policies:

 ```yaml
 protectedHosts: #array of hosts